- Sports and Recreation»

 1. Chuck Howley.
 Rookie kicker Jim O’Brien helped the Baltimore Colts beat the Dallas Cowboys 16-13 in the final few seconds of Super Bowl V, but Dallas’ Chuck Howley was named Super Bowl MVP.

 2. John Madden.
 John Madden’s record was 103-32-7 for the regular season and 9-7 in the postseason.
 (112-39-7 overall) Most people pick Vince Lombardi as the coach with the best winning percentage and they would be right if we included the post season.
 Coach Lombardi was 96-34-6 for the regular season and 9-1 in the postseason.
 (105-35-6 overall)

-3. The best completion percentage in a season (71.6%) was set in 2016 by Sam Bradford of the Minnesota Vikings.
+3. The best completion percentage in a season (72.0%) was set in 2017 by Drew Brees of the New Orleans Saints.

 4. Barry Sanders averaged exactly 5.0 yards per carry for his 3,062 rushing attempts.

 5. Garo Yepremian kicked the winner in the 1971 AFC divisional playoff game between the Miami Dolphins and the Kansas City Chiefs.
 It ended halfway through a second overtime period.
 Total time of the game was 82 minutes, 40 seconds.

 6. Joe Namath became the first professional quarterback to pass for 4,000 yards in a season when he passed for 4,007 yards in 1967.
 (And he did it in a 14-game season)